Simiolus Netherlands Quarterly for the History of Art

 Since Specialization

-This network shows the specialization of papers published in Simiolus Netherlands Quarterly for the History of Art.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Simiolus Netherlands Quarterly for the History of Art.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Simiolus Netherlands Quarterly for the History of Art.

 Countries where authors publish in Simiolus Netherlands Quarterly for the History of Art